rails/rails/guides/source/active_record_querying.md

 Client.pluck(:id, :name)
 ```

-+ids+
+`ids`
 -----

-+ids+ can be used to pluck all the IDs for the relation using the table's primary key.
+`ids` can be used to pluck all the IDs for the relation using the table's primary key.

 ```ruby
 Person.ids